Haryana Forest Department: Gurugram Wildlife & Leopard Safari

+The 10,000-acre safari will be developed in 4 phases, of which Phase-1 will be spread across 2,500 acres.
+It will have 4 entry gates, four entry gates – near Naurangpur (east of Manesar) and Sakatpur in the north, near Sohna on Delhi-Mumbai Expressway in the east, on the Taoru–Sohna NH-919 in the south.

 Other leopard safaris in India are at Sanjay Gandhi National Park in Mumbai, "Bengal Safari Park" at Siliguri near Gorumara National Park, and in Gujarat at Surat district at Khodamba village of Mandvi taluka with 35 leopards in 50 hectare as well as Dangs district at Waghai Taluka with 54 leopards in 35 hectares.